indutny/candor/README.md

-# DOT
+# Candor

-Experimental implementation of DOT language VM.
-Join #dotlang channel on irc.freenode.net to discuss language features.
+Experimental implementation of Candor language VM.
+Join #candor channel on irc.freenode.net to discuss language features.

 **Danger!
 This whole project is not stable at all, many things are broken and